Updated on December 8, 2022 | Read time ~ 10 mins

 Leaders not driving the proper conversations/change management

-Often, tech leaders do not have the data to back it up.
+Additionally, even the most ambitious tech champions need data and ongoing conversations to support their initiatives.
 Continual career conversations are easy for tech leaders to gather simple data and strike up the right conversations with their tech teams on areas that need improvement and areas they wish to improve.

 Failure to assess capabilities before and after learning

 Did you know that 52% of respondents consider leaving their job at least once a month?
 Technologists expect to feel content in their current and future roles and want a culture of healthy collaboration.
 If these aren’t top of mind, employees are much more comfortable moving on than ever.
-Tech leaders must ensure teams have learned the skills they need using assessments.
+Tech leaders must work within a tech fluency program to ensure teams have learned the skills they need using assessments.
 If organizations aren’t careful, a lack of technology literacy can lead to tech teams that are overworked, misunderstood, disengaged, and on their way out the door.

 Our Tech Skills Development Workbook highlights common barriers to tech skill development.
 We encourage you and your team to hone in on a few for learning.

 Organizational success starts with having a knowledgeable talent base and providing the tools they need to learn and grow.
-Organizational success also means a change in tactics.
-People readily welcome learning new technologies in their personal lives—because they make life simpler, more convenient and efficient.
+It also means a change in tactics.
+People readily welcome learning new technologies in their personal lives when they make life simpler, more convenient and efficient.

 61% of respondents already use an online tech skills development platform.
 We’d love to see that number rise to at least 80% next year.
 But, to reach this goal, organizations must be willing to invest the time and resources needed for their employees to learn new technologies and create a learning environment that promotes a communication culture.